AdeebaRafi/EEG_Classification_BCI/README1.md

 EEG Motor Imagery Classification Using Deep Learning.

+" Training a model means feeding it data and adjusting its internal parameters so it learns patterns.
+First, I collect and preprocess data.
+Then choose a model, define a loss function to measure errors, and use an optimizer (like Adam, gradient descent) to update weights.
+The process repeats until the model’s predictions become accurate enough."

 ( */ For Personal Understanding
 # Brain Signal Decoding
   "Brain signal decoding is about mapping EEG signals to meaningful patterns using machine learning, which is the core idea of brain-computer interface systems."